-Instant Clearjel (my favorite bakery secret) is an ingredient in all of my bakery-style cakes, and we’ll be using it in the compote, cake batter and buttercream.
-I think this ingredient is a wonderful resource to have in your pantry as I describe in Instant Clearjel: a Magical Bakery Ingredient, but if you’re in a pinch, you can read over my recommended Instant Clearjel Substitutes.
+Instant Clearjel (my favorite bakery secret) is an ingredient in many of my bakery-style cakes, you can use it in the compote, cake batter and buttercream.
+I think this ingredient is a wonderful resource to have in your pantry as I describe in Instant Clearjel: a Magical Bakery Ingredient, but dry instant pudding mix works great as described within the recipe because it contains instant clearjel as the second ingredient (you’ll see it listed on the box as modified cornstarch).